-Bottom line: Earth won’t physically cross the plane of our Milky Way galaxy in 2012, but Earth will cross the galactic equator in 2012.
+Bottom line: Earth didn’t physically cross the plane of our Milky Way galaxy in 2012, but Earth did cross the galactic equator.
 That’s nothing special!
 As seen from the sun, Earth does this every year – twice.

 *page 301-303 of Mathematical Astronomy Morsels